Microscopic origin of scalar potential induced topological transition in massive Dirac fermions and scalar Hall effect: Lattice model: From 1D to 2D

-In contrast to random disorder induced Chern insulator \cite{Kuno2019}, this mechanism is intrinsic in nature.
-This is reflected in the fact that the emergent non trivial phase possesses same magnitude of gap compared to the potential free case whereas the disorder induced non trivial phase is known to have order of magnitude smaller gap \cite{Kuno2019}.
-The underlying mechanism is also distinct from the previously reported mechanism for voltage modulated Chern number \cite{Jiang2010} where one can arbitrarily enhance the Chern number by increasing the voltage.
+There is an important difference between the underlying mechanism leading to scalar Hall effect and that leading to a Topological Anderson Insulator \cite{Groth2009,*Li2009}.
+Theory on Anderson insulator shows that the topological phase is formed by the dissipative state whereas the scalar Hall effect is caused by plane waves mediated through (inverse)Klein tunnelling.
+While topological Anderson phase is observed within initial metallic regime, scalar Hall effect emerges in the gapped region.
+In contrast to random disorder-induced Chern insulator \cite{Kuno2019}, this mechanism is intrinsic in nature.
+This is reflected in the fact that the emergent non-trivial phase possesses the same magnitude of the gap compared to the potential free case whereas the disorder-induced non-trivial phase is known to have an order of magnitude smaller gap \cite{Kuno2019}.
+The underlying mechanism is also distinct from the previously reported mechanism for voltage-modulated Chern number \cite{Jiang2010} where one can arbitrarily enhance the Chern number by increasing the voltage.
 Our mechanism, on the other hand, facilitates a transition from $\mathcal{C}$=0 to $\mathcal{C}$=1, which is the highest Chern number possible for this model.
-If one starts from a topologically non-trivial configuration, the additional scalar potential enhances the topological protection and reduce mixing of quantum states and thus prevents any further topological transition (Fig.\,\ref{fig:mv}).
+If one starts from a topologically non-trivial configuration, the additional scalar potential enhances the topological protection and reduces the mixing of quantum states and thus prevents any further topological transition (Fig.\,\ref{fig:mv}).

-\section{Formation and manipulation of edge states:}
+\section{Formation and manipulation of edge states}

 A non-vanishing bulk topological invariant shares a direct correspondence with the existence of edge states \cite{Hatsugai1993, Qi2006}.
 To demonstrate that, we consider a ribbon configuration, i.e. we assume a periodic boundary condition along $x$-direction, and open boundary condition along $y$-direction by repeating the block shown in Fig.\,\ref{fig:band2}a.
 Here we choose 3 sites along $x$ and 90 sites along $y$ (total 270 sites, Fig.\,\ref{fig:band2e}) and introduce scalar potential $V_0$ in one in every nine ($3\times 3$) sites ($11.1\%$ coverage).